A Fock Sheaf For Givental Quantization: Global Quantization: General Theory

 where $\pi_1(\{u_\alpha\}_\alpha) = \{u_\alpha|_{U\cap U_{\alpha\beta}} \}_{\alpha, \beta}$ and $\pi_2(\{u_\alpha\}_\alpha ) = \{ T_{\beta\alpha} (u_\beta|_{ U\cap U_{\alpha\beta}}) \}_{\alpha, \beta}$, that is:

 \end{definition}

 \begin{remark} Note that $\Fock(U)$ is not a $\C$-vector space but is just a \emph{set}.
 This is because the transformation rule is not $\C$-linear.
-The $\C$-linear structure should be naturally defined on the space of \emph{exponentiated} potentials $\exp(C^{(1)} + \hbar C^{(2)}+ \hbar^2 C^{(3)}+ \cdots)$. \end{remark}
+A natural $\C$-linear structure should be considered on the space of \emph{exponentiated} potentials $\exp(C^{(1)} + \hbar C^{(2)}+ \hbar^2 C^{(3)}+ \cdots)$.
+In fact, we can construct a Fock sheaf of $\C$-vector spaces by choosing certain ``orientation data'' and regard these exponentiated potentials as sections of the sheaf.
+We hope to discuss this issue elsewhere. \end{remark}